Marken-Foo/variants-site/content/post/200511-xq-proverbs.md

 - **With a vexed horse, one is as good as dead.** （马退窝心，不死也昏）
     - A "vexed horse" is a xiangqi term referring to a horse which is in one's own palace centre.
 On that spot it gets in the way of the king and the advisors, and if pinned by a cannon, the resulting poor defensive shape can be fatal.
 "Vexed" chariots and cannons are also quite bad, but not as severe as vexed horses.
 - **A horse on the rim is dim.** （马跳边，易被歼）
-    - Analogous to the western chess equivalent proverb.
+    - Equivalent to the western chess saying.
 A horse on the edge of the board has fewer prospects than in the centre, and indeed can be trapped and captured more easily by a chariot or edge pawn.
 - **A cannon lone unto the breach, makes no waves on the beach.** （炮进冷苍，难兴风浪）
     - A single cannon heading into enemy territory with no support is rather impotent.
 The cannon in particular is poor at exerting its strength at close range, so any  incursions into the enemy camp should be carefully considered.
 - **A lone cannon sounds not.** （孤炮难鸣）